envoyproxy/nighthawk/docs/root/adaptive_load_controller.md

 configuration for Nighthawk to be used in the iterations.
 The chosen input variable setter alters variables in this template.

-The configuration also contains a selection of plugins, their individual configuration and a set of timers that determine the duration and deadline of the individual stages used in the adaptive mode.
+The configuration also contains a selection of metrics, their individual configuration and a set of timers that determine the duration and deadline of the individual stages used in the adaptive mode.